 2.)
 Check your Mailbox.
 Mailboxes are typically the first thing your visitors see as they approach your home.
 Neighbors on a stroll will also see it up close.
 Take some time to make your mailbox shine by considering brass lettering, a copper post cap, planted flowers or decorative grass.
 Gather some ideas on your favorite site, such as Pinterest, and craft a space for your mailbox that compliments, not detracts from, the curb appeal of your home.

 3.)
 Go for a drive!
 Your driveway can set the tone for your visitors in a unique way.
 Different concrete stains and brick patterns can be used to make your driveway more welcoming.
-Think about your driveway and the many creative ways it could be manicured to delight your guests.
+Aggregate concrete is becoming more popular as a driveway material.
+If you are thinking about using this material but are concerned about exposed aggregate price then click on the link to see a break down of the cost of exposed aggregate.
+Of course, there are many different materials you could use for your driveway if you are looking to give it a make over.
+If you aren’t interested in changing the driveway altogether, then think about the many creative ways it could be manicured to delight your guests.
 When constructing your driveway for your mini house, consider using something like concrete pavers.

 4.)
 Design flaws.
 Take an honest look at your home from the outside.
 Are there any major eyesores or design flaws?
 What architectural features are currently serving as the focal points (intentionally or unintentionally)?
 For example, consider getting rid of the window screens on windows you never open if they are adding a dark and dingy look to your windows.
 If a protruding garage or wing of your home is stealing the spotlight from your main entryway, what design feature could you add that might restore the balance?
 Is one overgrown shrub calling unnecessary attention to itself?
 Consider replacing it with something more appropriate for that space.